laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 Following the headers is an empty new line and then the __request body__.
 It contains the actual data we want to transmit.

-The response is very similar, the only meaningful difference is that instead of a request line, we have a __status line__ that looks somehting like this __`HTTP/VERSION STATUS_CODE STATUS_MESSAGE`__.
+The response is very similar, the only meaningful difference is that instead of a request line, we have a __status line__ that looks something like this __`HTTP/VERSION STATUS_CODE STATUS_MESSAGE`__.
 The __status code__ represents the outcome of the response (success, failure, etc.).
 Here's a [list of standard status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) you might find in the wild.

-Now, lets look at a complete exemple for our static website.
+Now, lets look at a complete example for our static website.
 Here's how the request might look like:

 ```txt
 GET / HTTP/1.1